 Put your dog out on the chain only after he’s reliable about going potty outside when he’s on leash with you, and be sure to remember to spy on him the first few times you put him out alone to make sure he’s going potty, not just out there sunbathing!

-If you live in a condo or apartment, you might want to teach your dog to go potty on your balcony or patio.
+If you live in a condo or apartment, you might want to teach your dog to relieve himself on your balcony or patio.
 Even a very small outdoor area can work well as a potty spot for your dog, and you’ll be able to housebreak him without having to take him out for a walk every time.
-This is especially convenient for people who have long work hours or live several floors up and have a long way to go before they can get their dog out to the street to potty.
+This is especially convenient for people who have long work hours or live several floors up and have a long way to go before they can get their dog out to the street.

 SAFETY NOTE: Be sure your outdoor area is escape-proof.
 Dogs can squeeze through smaller spaces than you think, including under fences and in between bars or wood panels.
 If you live on an upper floor, don’t think that your dog won’t jump or fall.
 You must make sure your dog can’t get over, under, through or around your fencing!
 Not doing this can lead to serious injury or death or the loss of your dog.